 Memory supports many complex cognitive skills and very especially those related to language.
 Recently it has been proposed that the control of interference in memory is resolved by means of inhibitory control processes that are in charge of suppressing competing memories during memory retrieval.
 We are interested in understanding the nature of this mechanism in a variety of populations and situations by using a wide range of neuroscience techniques.

-LINE 1 Individual differences in inhibitory control of memory.
+LINE 1 Inhibitory control of memory

-LINE 2 Language selection and cognitive control in bilinguals and translators.
+LINE 2 Language selection and cognitive control in bilinguals and translators

 Numerous studies evidence that bilinguals activate the two languages simultaneously.
 The question concerns how the system handles such unintended activation.
-According to a inhibitory perspective, free-domain executive control would be in charge of suppressing the non-target representations.
+According to an inhibitory perspective, free-domain executive control would be in charge of suppressing the non-target representations.
 We explore the organization of the bilingual lexical system and the importance of executive control mechanisms for controlling language processing in bilinguals.
 Additionally, we study how the recurrent engagement of these processes may transfer to non-verbal skills in different populations (e.g. children, adults, or interpreters).

 In this line of research, we aim to learn the way people represent and process numerical information (magnitude, arithmetic facts, etc.) in the adulthood and during development.
 We also study the use of numerical information in applied contexts (e.g., monetary processing).
 Moreover, we are exploring the interface between numerical cognition and other cognitive domains such as executive control, memory, and emotional processing.
 Finally, we are focused on cognitive processes and brain functions shared by language processing and numerical cognition.

 LINE 4 Individual differences in memory and language